Yoga for Seniors with Back Pain

 Can gentle yoga for seniors back really reduce my pain?

-Do I need to be flexible to start gentle yoga for seniors back?
+Do I need to be flexible to start yoga as a senior with back pain?

-How often should I practice yoga for seniors back?
+How often should seniors practice yoga for back pain?

 What type of yoga is best for a bad back?